Overview

 website in our native app using just a few lines of code.

-var win = Ti.UI.createWindow(); var webview = Ti.UI.createWebView({ }); win.add(webview); win.open(); |
+var win = Ti.UI.createWindow();var webview = Ti.UI.createWebView({});win.add(webview);win.open(); |

-.
+As pictured above, we need only specify the url of a remote website in order to display it in a WebView.
 And just like other view components, we are free to resize and position

-any way we like.
-For example, if we wanted to have a smaller WebView
+the WebView any way we like.
+For example, if we wanted to have a smaller WebView that was only a portion of the visible screen, we could do something like

 this:

-var win = Ti.UI.createWindow(); var webview = Ti.UI.createWebView({ height: '200dp' }); win.add(webview); win.open(); |
+var win = Ti.UI.createWindow();var webview = Ti.UI.createWebView({ height: '200dp'});win.add(webview);win.open(); |

-itself is only 200 density independent pixels in height, but the entire
+The WebView itself is only 200 density independent pixels in height, but the entire

 webpage is viewable by scrolling vertically.
 By parceling our web content